American Forts: West

 (1862 - 1866), near Douglas

-Originally called Detachment at La Bonte Station until 1863 when rebuilt as a stockade.
-Built to guard a telegraph station on the Oregon Trail.
+Originally called Detachment at La Bonte Station until 1863 when a stockade was constructed around this telegraph station on the Oregon Trail.
+Garrisoned by a detachment of the 11th Ohio Volunteer Cavalry in 1864, and then by Company I, 6th U.S. Volunteer Infantry in 1865.
+Burned soon after it was abandoned.
 Located 10 miles south of town on the North Platte River at the mouth of La Bonte Creek.

 (1867 - 1882), near Orpha